 A lipoma is a lump under the skin that occurs due to an overgrowth of fat cells.
-Doctors consider lipomas to be benign tumors, which means that they are non-cancerous growths.

 However, people may wish to remove a lipoma that causes pain, complications, or other symptoms.
 Some people also have concerns about the cosmetic appearance of lipomas.

 Lipomas can occur anywhere on the body where fat cells are present, but they tend to appear on the shoulders, chest, trunk, neck, thighs, and armpits.
 In less common cases, they may also form in internal organs, bones, or muscles.